 - Includes 15 distinct filter types for creative flexibility

-- Filters with continuously adjustable slope settings
+- Continuously adjustable filter slope settings

 7. H-EQ (Waves)